teri-lynn/teri-lynn.github.com/_posts/2014-04-13-protein-cake.md

 ![Protein Cake](/images/protein_cake.jpg)

-Pictured above is my healthy Banana Double Chocolate Cake layered with the vanilla cinnamon version.
+Pictured above is my healthy Banana Double Chocolate Cake layered with my Vanilla Cinnamon version.
 Between the layers is homemade peanut butter.
 All the ingredients are healthy, but after trying this cake, you will never want a regular sugar-and-fat-laden cake for your birthday again!

 To make the chocolate version, the bottom layer: